uclahs-cds/pipeline-call-mtSNV/README.md

 | tumor_id | string | Identifier for tumor samples. |
 | tumor_BAM | path | Absolute path to tumor BAM file. |

+#### Single Mode

+Provide either a normal sample or tumor sample and leave the other entry blank in the YAML.
+The data will be organized by the provided sample's ID.

+#### Paired Mode

+The data will be organized under the tumor sample ID.

 ### input.config
 The config file requires 8 arguments.
 See provided [template](./config/template.config).